fl101/awardfares-blog/_posts/2024-03-29-awardfares-vs-seats-aero.md

 ### 5. Mobile Optimization

 AwardFares has been meant for mobile from day one.
-It doesn’t compromise the intuitive searches nor the beautiful user interface when going mobile, and you can even [install on your phone](https://blog.awardfares.com/awardfares-mobile-app/).
+It doesn’t compromise the intuitive searches nor the beautiful user interface when going mobile, and you can even [install it on your phone](https://blog.awardfares.com/awardfares-mobile-app/).

 <img src="../assets/img/awardfares-vs-seats-aero/af-mobile.webp" alt="AwardFares mobile version on the phone (2024)" />